Guidance counsellors' zone

-Join us for Guidance Counsellor Information Day
+Guidance Counsellor Information Day

 Every fall, the Liaison Office welcomes guidance counsellors on campus for the annual Guidance Counsellor Information Day.
 This event is designed for guidance counsellors and other academic advisors who help students with their academic and career paths.
 It serves as the ideal setting to brief counsellors on what’s new at the University of Ottawa and on any changes to our undergraduate programs or admission procedures.
 The University will also be hosting information sessions on topics that are relevant to counsellors.

 The registration for this event is now closed, we hope to see you in 2018!